FREE Shipping on orders over $899

 1. Deep Detox

 The combination of chlorophyll and spirulina can take detoxification to a deeper level.
-While chlorophyll helps eliminate toxins from the body, spirulina contributes its own detoxifying properties, acting as a purifying agent at a cellular level.
+While chlorophyll helps eliminate toxins from the body, spirulina contributes its own detoxifying properties, acting as a purifying agent at the cellular level.

 2. Support for Energy and Vitality